TomerYakir/godepsautoupdate/README.md

 - Clicking on the package link would get to the repo page
 - Clicking on New Version would show a git compare between the old and new versions

-3. Update the Godeps file
+3. Update the dependency file
 ```
 cd bin
 ./godepsautoupdate --path ~/myGoProgram/Godeps --gopath ~/myGoProgram/myroot --updateFile